 Below is a list of graduate level courses I have taken.
 For courses which are topical or project oriented, the topic of study has been listed in parentheses.
 Courses are listed by institution, department, and number.
-CHEM = Chemistry, CSCI = Computer Science, MATH = Mathematics, SCIC = Scientific Computation.
+CHEM = Chemistry, CSCI = Computer Science, MATH = Mathematics, ME = Mechanical Engineering, SCIC = Scientific Computation.

 Western Washington University